Cray-HPE/docs-csm/operations/kubernetes/Determine_if_Pods_are_Hitting_Resource_Limits.md

 1. Use the `/opt/cray/platform-utils/detect_cpu_throttling.sh` script to determine if any pods are being CPU throttled _(this script is installed on master and worker NCNs)_.
 The script can be used in two different ways:

-    1. (`ncn-mw#`) Pass in a substring of the desired pod names.
+    1. Pass in a substring of the desired pod names.

        In this example, the `externaldns` pods are being used:

        ```bash
-       /opt/cray/platform-utils/detect_cpu_throttling.sh externaldns
+       ncn-mw# /opt/cray/platform-utils/detect_cpu_throttling.sh externaldns
        ```

        Example output: